OCA/server-ux/barcode_action/readme/DESCRIPTION.md

-This module allows to use barcodes as launchers of actions.
+This module allows you to use barcodes to launch Odoo actions.

-The action will launch a function that uses the barcode in order to return an action.
+When a barcode is scanned, the configured Python method is called with the scanned value and is expected to return the action to execute next (for example, opening the form view of the matching record).